AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnect-upgrade-previous-version.md

 ---
-title: Azure AD Connect: Upgrade from a previous version | Azure
+title: 'Azure AD Connect: Upgrade from a previous version | Azure'
 description: Explains the different methods to upgrade to the latest release of Azure Active Directory Connect, including in-place upgrade and swing migration.
 services: active-directory
 documentationcenter: ''